01 of 08

-- Mix sweet red beans into step 2 evenly.
+- Mix sweet red beans into the mixture.

 - Use a bamboo steamer to steam the nian gao.
-You must wait for the water to boil first before you steam the nian gao and if you need to top up the water you must use hot water only.
-If the temperature changes during the cooking process the quality of the food will be affected.
+Wait for the water to boil before you steam the nian gao and if you need to top up the water, use only hot water.

-You can store the nian gao in the fridge for 5 days once it has cooled down or store them in the freezer for up to 1 month.
-Remember to use cling film to wrap them individually before you put them into fridge or freezer to prevent the surface of the nian gao from drying out.Continue to 3 of 8 below.
+Store the nian gao in the fridge for 5 days once cooled, or store in the freezer for up to 1 month.
+Remember to use cling film to wrap them individually before you put them into the fridge or freezer to prevent the surface of the nian gao from drying out.Continue to 3 of 8 below.

 03 of 08

-1. Cut the nian gao into 3cm long rectangle cubes.Continue to 4 of 8 below.
+Cut the nian gao into 1-inch long rectangles.Continue to 4 of 8 below.

 04 of 08